-How to Get Rid of Sciatic Nerve Pain with Exercise
+How to Relieve Sciatic Nerve Pain With Exercise

 What is sciatic nerve pain?

-Sciatic nerve pain is a symptom that tells us that there is a problem with the sciatic nerve, and it commonly appears with numbness, tingling and the typical “shooting pains.”
+Sciatic nerve pain is a symptom that tells you there’s a problem with the sciatic nerve.
+Other common sensations with this include numbness, tingling, and “shooting pains.”

-This symptom is common among middle-aged people (30-50 years old) and is caused by normal deterioration, by excessive force to the area or a sudden buildup of pressure.
+This symptom is common among middle-aged people (30-50 years old).
+Some of the main causes are general deterioration, excessive exertion in the are, or a sudden buildup of pressure.

-Sciatic nerve pain normally gets worse at night, after various hours of being in the same position (either standing up or sitting down), walking or bending the back backwards.
+Sciatic nerve pain normally gets worse at night, after spending hours in the same position (either standing up or sitting down), walking, or bending your back backwards.